XakSenSoftwire/softwire-work-experience-feb-2025/README.md

 It is important that when your VSCode is open, turn on Autosave to make Docker's hotreload function as intended.
 Go to `File > Autosave`.
 There should be a tick displayed to show it is on.

-## Add aph VS Code extension (optional but recommended)
+## Add Git Graph VS Code extension (optional but recommended)
 This extension helps us visualise the git history.

 - Open VS Code
 - Click the extension tab on the left panel
-- Search for "aph"
+- Search for "Git Graph"
 - Click "Install"

 Now when you open the Source Control tab on the left, you have the option to see the git history.